-LMAC 8D: Managing comments, concerns and complaints in adult care (L/650/1939)
+LMAC 8D Managing comments, concerns and complaints in adult care (L/650/1939)

-Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to manage and learn f rom comments, conce erns and complaints in adult care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
+Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to mana age and learn from co mments, concerns ar nd complaints in adu ult care.
+Assessment This unit is internally assessed via a portfolio of evidence.
 Mandatory Achieved/not yet Level 5 3 credits 20 GLH achieved

-Learning outcomes The learner will: Assessment criteria The learner can: Understand the management of 1.1 Analyse links between the management of comments, concerns, complaints and risk management and safeguarding comments, concerns and 1.2 Summarise regulatory requirements, codes of practice and guidance for managing comments, concerns and complaints complaints 1.3 Explain why individuals and others may be reluctant to raise comments, concerns or make complaints 1.4 Explore attitudes and approaches that ensure comments, concerns and complaints can prompt continuous improvement of the service Be able to lead practice to listen and respond to 2.1 Support team members to understand systems and procedures to ensure that individuals' and others' comments, concerns and complaints are listened and responded to and follow through with comments, concerns and 2.2 Implement open and transparent systems and procedures that address and respond to comments, concerns and complaints compassionately and within agreed time frames complaints 2.3 Ensure information and support is readily available and accessible to individuals and carers who wish to comment, raise concerns and make complaints 2.4 Enable, encourage and empower individuals and others to raise and follow up on comments, concerns and complaints 2.5 Use feedback from comments and outcomes from investigations into concerns and complaints to drive improvements to the service
+Learning outcomes Assessment criteria The learner will: The learner can: 1.
+Understand the 1.1 Analyse links between the management of comments, concerns, management of complaints, risk management and safeguarding comments, concerns 1.2 Summarise regulatory requirements, codes of practice and guidance and complaints for managing comments, concerns and complaints 1.3 Explain why individuals and others may be reluctant to raise comments or concerns or make complaints 1.4 Explore attitudes and approaches that ensure comments, concerns and complaints can prompt continuous improvement of the service 2.
+Be able to lead practice 2.1 Support team members to understand systems and procedures to to listen and respond to ensure that individuals' and others' comments, concerns and and follow through with complaints are listened and responded to comments, concerns 2.2 Implement open and transparent systems and procedures that and complaints address and respond to comments, concerns and complaints compassionately and within agreed time frames 2.3 Ensure information and support is readily available and accessible to individuals and carers who wish to raise comments and concerns and make complaints 2.4 Enable, encourage and empower individuals and others to raise and follow up on comments, concerns and complaints 2.5 Use feedback from comments and outcomes from investigations into concerns and complaints to drive improvements to the service